meghanhlee/meghanhlee.github.io/_pages/about.md

 ---

 My name is Meghan and in Fall 2025, I will begin a PhD in Mathematics at UC Santa Barbara, where I'll be supported by the Eugene Cota-Robles Fellowship.
 My research interests are in arithmetic and algebraic geometry.
+Other long-term interests of mine are in low-dimensional topology and computational algebra.

 In Spring 2025, I graduated from the master's program at Wake Forest University, where I was advised by [Abbey Bourdon](https://users.wfu.edu/bourdoam/).
 Through my thesis work, I worked toward a classification of j-invariants which arise from an isolated point on the modular curve X_0(n).